 Carl Wieman was awarded the Nobel Prize in Physics for his work on super cooled atoms but over the last three decades he has also been applying a scientific approach to something different: improving education.
-Ahead of this year’s Nobel Week Dialogue on the challenge of learning, we spoke to him about better teaching methods, what COVID-19 has taught us and how we could all benefit from a scientific way of thinking.
+Ahead of the 2020 Nobel Week Dialogue on the challenge of learning, we spoke to him about better teaching methods, what COVID-19 has taught us and how we could all benefit from a scientific way of thinking.

 Can you tell us a little about yourself?

 “I’m a professor at Stanford University, and I’m in both the Department of Physics and the Graduate School of Education – I’m in an unusual position that’s joint across both of those.
 My current area of research is the teaching and learning of science and engineering in higher education, but in recent years I’ve focused on what makes up expertise, what is it that’s special about it?
 What makes a good, successful scientist, engineer, or medical doctor, and how can you best teach people to have those skills?”

 You have an interesting, and perhaps unusual, combination of research interests.
 How did you first get interested in the area of education?

 “It came about kind of naturally through my work in physics.
 In the kind of physics I do, I work closely with one or two graduate students on small projects.
 And so I paid a lot of attention to how well these students were thinking and solving problems and how they developed those capabilities.
 And what really intrigued me was there was a very consistent pattern that these students would do very well in all of their courses.
 And yet, when they came to work for me as a graduate student, in the laboratory, they didn’t know how to do physics at all.
 But they could learn rather quickly and within a year or so they become physicists.